Renchunzi-Xie/AOMSDA/README.md

 `AOMSDA` uses Matlab and it was the original code used for this paper.

-All the datasets have provided in this code except susy and hepass because the limited space.
+All the datasets have provided in this code except susy and hepass because of the limited space.

 # AOMSDA_Matlab